-Personalizing nutrition, at all stages of life, considers the entire person in order to develop comprehensive, dynamic, and relevant nutritional recommendations for both individual and population health.
-Nutritional personalization takes into account in this research paradigm multiple factors, such as genetics, epigenetics, metabolomics, microbiome, dietary habits, food environment, physical activity level, environmental exposures, etc., which interact with others to influence the link between nutrition and health.
+Personalized nutrition, encompassing all life stages, takes a holistic approach to develop comprehensive, dynamic, and relevant nutritional recommendations for both individuals and populations.
+This research paradigm considers various factors, including genetics, epigenetics, metabolomics, microbiome, dietary habits, food environment, physical activity level, environmental exposures, and more.
+These factors interact with each other, influencing the intricate link between nutrition and health.

-The exploration of these complex interactions involves, among others, experts from the areas of nutrition, omics, data science, computational biology, and artificial intelligence.
-The spinoffs and translational applications will help optimize the benefits of healthy eating for individuals and various population subgroups as well as better prevent and treat diet-related chronic diseases.
+The exploration of these complex interactions involves experts from diverse fields, such as nutrition, omics sciences, data sciences, computational biology, and artificial intelligence.
+The resulting advancements and practical applications will maximize the advantages of a healthy diet for individuals and diverse population subgroups, concurrently improving the prevention and treatment of diet-related chronic diseases.

 Nutrigenetics – Nutrigenomics

-Research in nutrigenetics and nutrigenomics aimed at getting a better sense of the relationship between genes and diet by focusing, respectively, on the impact of genetic variations on the response to diet and that of the latter on the gene expression.
-An improved knowledge of the one between genes and diet is essential for the development of personalized nutrition interventions.
+Research in nutrigenetics and nutrigenomics aims to understand the relationship between genes and diet.
+Nutrigenetics focuses on the impact of genetic variations on the response to diet, while nutrigenomics investigates how diet influences gene expression.
+Improved knowledge of the interaction between genes and diet is essential for developing personalized nutrition interventions.

-Application of Omic Sciences, Mega Data and AI to the Food Supply
+Application of Omics Sciences, Big Data, and AI to Nutrition

-Omic sciences, including proteomics and metabolomics, help identify the food biomarkers that can be used to assess the nutritional and functional properties of foods.
-The use of artificial intelligence (AI) to integrate the massive data set (mega data) generated by omics or even to recognize, for example, images of foods in order to assess dietary intakes is an emerging area of research that can greatly assist in developing personalized nutrition.
+Omic sciences, including proteomics and metabolomics, play a crucial role in identifying food biomarkers that assess the nutritional and functional properties of foods.
+An emerging area of research involves leveraging artificial intelligence (AI) to integrate the massive dataset (big data) generated by omics or even recognizing images of foods to assess dietary intakes.
+This innovative approach holds tremendous potential in advancing personalized nutrition.